The Banjo Lesson: Exposition

-This work was made after Tanner returned temporarily to the US in 1893 to recuperate after suffering from typhoid fever.
-He spent some time in the Appalachian Mountains in North Carolina, and spoke at the Congress on Africa at the 1893 World's Columbian Exposition in Chicago.
-One possible influence on the work was Paul Laurence Dunbar's poem "A Banjo Song", included in his first book Oak and Ivy printed in small edition privately in 1892 when the poet was aged 20, and which Dunbar may have recited at the World's Columbian Exposition.
-Tanner wrote of himself (using the third person): "To his mind any of the artists who have represented Negro life have only seen the comic, the ludicrous side of it, and have lacked sympathy and appreciation for the warm big heart that dwells within such a rough exterior."
-It is not clear if the painting was made in Philadelphia (there is a suggestion it or a study was exhibited there in early 1894), or perhaps completed after he arrived back in Paris.
+During his 1893-1894 visit back to the United States, he spoke at the Congress on Africa at the 1893 World's Columbian Exposition in Chicago.
+One possible influence on The Banjo Lesson was Paul Laurence Dunbar's poem "A Banjo Song", included in his first book Oak and Ivy printed in small edition privately in 1892 when the poet was aged 20, and which Dunbar may have recited at the World's Columbian Exposition.

+Christmas story

-The genre painting is based on an illustration that Tanner drew while in the US, for the short story "Uncle Tim's Compromise on Christmas" by Ruth McEnery Stuart, published in December 1893 in Harper's Young People, volume 15, page 81.
+About the same time that he was working on The Banjo Lesson, Tanner completed a very similar image based on a photograph, used to illustrate a story in Harper's Young People.
+His genre painting The Banjo Lesson resembles the illustration in "Uncle Tim's Compromise on Christmas" by Ruth McEnery Stuart, published in December 1893 in Harper's Young People (volume 15, page 84).

 In the story, an old man (old Tim) gave his banjo, his only valuable possession, to the boy (little Tim) as a Christmas present, and the compromise was that they would share it.

 "The only thing in the world that the old man held as a personal possession was his old banjo.
 It was the one thing the little boy counted on as a precious future property, and often, at all hours of the day or evening, old Tim could be seen sitting before the cabin, his arms around the boy, who stood between his knees, while, with eyes closed, he ran his withered fingers over the strings, picking out the tunes that best recalled the stories of olden days that he loved to tell into the little fellow's ear.
 And sometimes, holding the banjo steady, he would invite little Tim to try his tiny hands at picking the strings."

-Description
+The discovery of the illustration for this story and of the original photo has created arguments, including that The Banjo Lesson wasn't part of civil-rights work, but was simply work for pay (and that Tanner was happy to let others think he was white, with no qualms about illustrating a story steeped in racist plantation language and ideas).
+Further, it is claimed that the painting's "genesis fundamentally alters the painting's intent and cultural significance."

+Those arguments were disputed by Naurice Frank Woods Jr. He points out that whatever reasons Tanner had for making other versions of the painting, he made the final version of The Banjo Lesson during the period in which he was steeped in civil-rights work, including starting a chapter of the National Citizens Rights Association (NCRA) and lecturing on "The American Negro in Art" at the World's Congress on Africa.
+Further he himself saw his painting as directly contradicting the racist stereotypes used widely when depicting African Americans in art.